utshomax/postman-docs/src/pages/docs/integrations/available-integrations/slack.md

 ## Add an activity feed to Slack

 For the **Post team activity** integration, after allowing Slack permissions, your integration will be configured.
-Your team's [activity feed](/docs/collaborating-in-postman/using-workspaces/changelog-and-restoring-collections/#accessing-the-activity-feed-from-postman) will send updates to the specified channel, as shown below.
+Your team's [activity feed](/docs/collaborating-in-postman/using-workspaces/changelog-and-restoring-collections/#accessing-the-activity-feed-from-postman) will send updates to the specified channel.

 [![configured_slack](https://assets.postman.com/postman-docs/slack-activity-feed.jpg)](https://assets.postman.com/postman-docs/slack-activity-feed.jpg)